palashkulsh/dbcrawler/README.md

             module.exports=data;

+  * 2) options
 	* 2)Following information about database is required to access the database dbconfig

 	* user